0xastro/fmcw-RADAR/README.md

 # fmcw-RADAR
-[mmWave based fmcw radar design files] based on AWR1843 chip operating at 76-GHz to 81-GHz.
+[mmWave based fmcw radar design files] based on AWR1843 chip operating at 77-GHz to 81-GHz for railway drone use-case.

 ## Objective
 Test & Evaluate the performance of TI mmWave Radar system using the AWR1843 EVM development board.